MicrosoftDocs/quantum-docs-pr/articles/user-guide/types.md

 ...
 ```

-More details on the unwrap operator can be found at [Expressions in Q#](xref:microsoft.quantum.guide.language.expressions).
+More details on the unwrap operator can be found at [Type Expressions in Q#](xref:microsoft.quantum.guide.expressions).

 ### Creating values of user-defined types